limchengwei/Star-alternating-blinking-LEDs-PCB/README.md

 We are using 7.5K ohm resistors and 100uF capacitors, which gives us about 1 Hz frequency.
 The cycle is about 1 second.

-The 1K ohm resistor is used to limit the current to avoid overheating of the circuit.
+The 100 ohm resistor is used to limit the current to avoid overheating of the circuit.

+Current, I = (5 - 2) / 100 = 0.03A for each set of 6 LEDs.

 Things that you will need: